Freeman, Soroka lift Braves to 4-1 win, sweep of Padres

 Acuna, the 2018 NL Rookie of the Year, made a brilliant leaping catch to rob Manny Machado of a two-run home run to end the fifth.
 Acuna hit the fence in center field as he made the catch and then tumbled to the warning track with the ball in his glove and his cap flying off his head.
 Soroka looked toward Acuna, pumped his right fist and tipped his cap.

-The showdown between Soroka (Calgary) and Padres rookie Cal Quantrill (Port Hope) was the first between Canadian-born starters since Boston’s Ryan Dempster faced Minnesota’s Scott Diamond on May 18, 2013.
+The showdown between Soroka (Calgary) and Quantrill (Port Hope) was the first between Canadian-born starters since Boston’s Ryan Dempster faced Minnesota’s Scott Diamond on May 18, 2013.

-Soroka was hit by a pitch by Quantrill in the third but stayed in the game.

 Quantrill held the Braves to three hits in six scoreless innings, struck out three and walked one.